 Insufficient Evidence for

 - Alzheimer disease.
-Some evidence suggests that taking citicoline by mouth might improve learning, memory, and the ability to process information in people with mild to moderate Alzheimer disease.
+Some evidence shows that taking citicoline by mouth might improve learning, memory, and the ability to process information in people with mild to moderate Alzheimer disease.

 - Bipolar disorder.
-Early research suggests that taking citicoline does not improve depression or manic symptoms in people with bipolar disorder and cocaineaddiction.
+Early research shows that taking citicoline does not improve depression or manic symptoms in people with bipolar disorder and cocaine addiction.

 - Long-term blood flow problems in the brain (cerebrovascular diseases).
 There is some evidence that taking citicoline by mouth or injecting citicoline into the vein or muscle might improve memory and behavior in patients with long-term cerebrovascular diseases, such as stroke.

 - Cocaine use disorder.
-Early research suggests that taking citicoline might reduce cocaine use in people with bipolar disorder and cocaine use disorder.
+Early research shows that taking citicoline might reduce cocaine use in people with bipolar disorder and cocaine use disorder.

 - Depression.
 There is some evidence that taking citicoline by mouth with an antidepressant called citalopram might help treat depression better than citalopram alone.

 - Vision loss due to blockage of the optic nerve (ischemic optic neuropathy).
-Early research suggests that taking citicoline by mouth for 60 days might improve vision in people with ischemic optic neuropathy.
+Early research shows that taking citicoline by mouth for 60 days might improve vision in people with ischemic optic neuropathy.

 - Injury to the brain, spine, or nerves (neurological trauma).
-Early research suggests that citicoline improves some measures of memory, learning, and speaking in people who suffer an injury to the brain, but it might not improve other measures of thinking or decrease the chance of dying after a brain injury.
+It's unclear whether citicoline can decrease the chance of dying or improve memory, learning, and speaking in people who suffer an injury to the brain.
+Some early research shows that it might be helpful, while other research shows that it is not.

 - Parkinson disease.
 Some research shows that giving citicoline as a shot or taking it by mouth along with usual treatment might improve some of the symptoms of Parkinson disease, but not shaking (tremor).

 - Dementia caused by reduced blood flow to the brain (vascular dementia).
-Early research suggests that citicoline does not help treat symptoms of vascular dementia.
+Early research shows that citicoline does not help treat symptoms of vascular dementia.

 - Attention deficit-hyperactive disorder (ADHD).